 Unless otherwise specified, users are authorised to view, download and print the available documents and information without prior request.

-Unless otherwise stated, the reproduction of other content types (photos, videos, audio files, animations, graphics, etc.) is authorised, provided the source is acknowledged.
+Unless otherwise stated, the reproduction of other content types (photos, videos, audio files, animations, graphics, etc.) is authorised free of charge, subject to the mention of the source as well as the mention of the copyright and the author indicated, where appropriate, near the content.

-All kinds of modification, transformation or adaptation, in whole or in part, of the aforementioned types of content are prohibited.
+Any modification, transformation or adaptation, in whole or in part, of the aforementioned types of content is prohibited except with prior agreement by the SIP.
+However, the photos may be cut and/or adapted for editorial reasons.

 Users who reproduce website content undertake not to use it contrary to human dignity and respect for the individual.